 If you intend to change the name of a minor child, please see the instructions and forms for a name change case involving a person under the age of 18.
 Click Here for a Minor child Name Change Packet.

 HELP: Additional help is available, at no cost, at the Michigan Legal Help website.
 The Michigan Legal Help website helps parties prepare their court forms online for free.
 Name Change court forms and instructions can be found here.

 Click for Contact Information for Michigan Legal Help self-help centers located in Calhoun County.

 FEES: There is a filing fee of $175.00 that must be paid to the Court at the time of filing by check or money order made payable to “37th Judicial Circuit.”

 If you are not able to afford the filing fee you may qualify for a waiver of the fee.
 Download a fillable PDF of the Fee Waiver Request.

-A fee waiver from the Court does not waive fees that must be paid other agencies such as to law enforcement for fingerprinting, a newspaper for publication, service fees if you have to serve another party, and/or the fee paid to the State for amending the birth certificate.
+A fee waiver from the Court does not waive fees that must be paid to other agencies such as to law enforcement for fingerprinting, a newspaper for publication, service fees if you have to serve another party, and/or the fee paid to the State for amending the birth certificate.
 Those fees are owed directly to those third parties, not to the Court.

-FILING: File a “Petition to Change Name” (Form PC51) and required documents to start the process of changing your name.
+FILING: File a “Petition to Change Name” (Form PC51) and the required documents to start the process of changing your name.

 Download a fillable PDF copy of the Petition to Change Name